annetroop/Data_Cleaning_course_project/CodeBook.md

 ### mean(value)

 The fourth column in the data set is the mean value for the set of observations of variable for the given subject_id and activity.
 (Even if that's the mean of a set of observed  standard deviations, for variables named with "std", such as for tBodyGyro.std.X.)
+There is no unit because the observations had been normalized.

 ## Expanded commentary on the variables occurring in the "variable" column